Compare abortion procedures

 Later abortion procedures

-If you are over about 14 weeks pregnant and want an abortion, you will need to have a later abortion procedure.
+If you're over about 14 weeks pregnant and want an abortion, you'll need to have a later abortion procedure.